JuanCamiloD1/JuanCamiloD1/README.md

 # BIO
- Hi, my name is Juan, I have 18th years old, I'm a Discord and web developer.
+ Hi, my name is Juan, I have 20th years old, I'm a web developer.

 💻 Lover of Technology, 🌎 Social sciences, and ⚖️ Politic.